serokell/blog-posts/typed-th-in-ghc-9/article.md

   }
 ```

-Thankfully, the untyped TH interface remains unchanged, and the typed TH interface should only need to use `Code` instead of `TExp` to compile again with some helper functions.
+Thankfully, the untyped TH interface remains mostly unchanged, and the typed TH interface should only need to use `Code` instead of `TExp` to compile again with some helper functions.

 <!-- TODO: Write about motivation as well? -->